To Sell My Business, I Fired Lois Because She Cared Too Much

-As a result of that chaos, the manager was constantly running low on available funds; patching, repairing and stringing vendors along as he went.
-The mechanical back-room of the operation was literally held together with duct tape and hope.
-The manager did the best he could under difficult circumstances, but he couldn’t stretch the money enough to hold back the maintenance avalanche taking place.
+Before I bought it, the manager was constantly running low on available funds; patching, repairing and stringing vendors along as he went.
+The mechanical back-room of the operation was held together with duct tape and hope.
+The manager did the best he could under difficult circumstances, but he couldn’t stretch the money to hold back the maintenance avalanche taking place.